lukefi/metsi/README.md

   * Running the `Makefile` generates a `c/lib` folder which includes the `.dll` files used by the operations

-**NOTE**: For either model, the input data must contain precomputed weather data (temperature sums, sea/lake indices).
-In practice this means that you must enable the `compute_location_metadata` preprocessing operation **even if you're using the Lua models**.

 ## Project layout

 This code project is divided into following python packages in the lukefi.metsi namespace.